Jacorb90/Prestige-Tree/docs/layer-features.md

 - color: A color associated with this layer, used in many places.
 (A string in hex format with a #)

 - row: The row of the layer, starting at 0.
+This affects where the node appears on the tree, and which resets affect the layer.

+       Using "side" instead of a number will cause the layer to appear off to the side as a smaller node (useful for achievements and statistics).
+Side layers are not affected by resets unless you add a doReset to them.

 - resource: Name of the main currency you gain by resetting on this layer.